lowcoder-org/lowcoder/docs/build-applications/app-editor/automator.md

   });
 ```

-This bridge keeps Automator independent from a specific provider.
-If your provider returns a different response shape, update only this JavaScript query.
+Both bridge examples keep Automator independent from a specific provider.
+If your provider returns a different response shape, update only the JavaScript bridge.

 <figure><img src="../../.gitbook/assets/automator-ai-help-jsquery.png" alt=""><figcaption><p>JavaScript bridge query that forwards Automator payloads to the HTTP query and normalizes the response.</p></figcaption></figure>